Menu Close

 History

-Since its creation, Youth Crossroads has served tens of thousands of youth and their families from Berwyn, Cicero, Stickney, and neighboring towns.
-We’ve partnered with more than 100 community organizations to create a network of referral sources to address the complex issues confronting youth and families.
-Today Youth Crossroads offers community youth, generally ages 10-17, opportunities to heal, grow, lead, and thrive.
+Since its founding, Youth Crossroads has served tens of thousands of youth and families in Berwyn, Cicero, Stickney, and neighboring communities.
+We have partnered with more than 100 community organizations to create a strong network of referral sources, ensuring a comprehensive response to the complex challenges youth and families face.